greenwayRocks/IntrusionDectectionSystem/README.md

 ```

-    Spam Filtering using the library, some email data (spams + hams) that are used to train the system.
+    Inside spam_emails_data, we have spams and hams, that are supposed to train the system.
+    The data returned seems really fine.

 ![spam_filter](https://github.com/greenwayRocks/IntrusionDetectionSystem/blob/master/screen/spam_filter.png)